About the WWAMI Program

 After completing their second year of training at the University of Alaska, Anchorage, the students have the opportunity to complete their clinical training requirements in Alaska or at any of the regional sites.

 The WWAMI Medical Program is dedicated to helping prepare physicians for primary care practice, regardless of eventual sub-specialty selection, and to increasing the number of physicians who choose to practice in rural or underserved areas.
 There is also a strong commitment to the partnership between excellence in research and teaching in medical education.
 Cutting-edge research prepares the next generation of doctors to be well informed and at the forefront of clinical medical practice.
-The WWAMI faculty at the University of Idaho and the clinical faculty for clerkships throughout the state of Idaho, including our rural training communities, are committed to being both dynamic teachers and informed biomedical scholars.
+The WWAMI faculty at the University of Alaska Anchorage and the clinical faculty for clerkships throughout the state of Alaska, including our rural training communities, are committed to being both dynamic teachers and informed biomedical scholars.